covertbert/cats-api-graphql/README.md

 ## Unit & integration tests

 Because the integration tests rely on a database you need to first run Docker with `cd docker` and `./run.sh db`.
-You can then run `./ops/test.sh` from the root of the repo.
+You can then run `export DB_HOST=localhost; ./ops/test.sh` from the root of the repo.